abenga/abenga.com/README.md

-Learning Rust and Docker by rewriting my site to use them.
+This iteration of my personal website uses Rust and offers the option to deploy using Docker.